xch00/cs294-137-hw2-xch00/README.md

 ## Logistics

-After you have accepted the assignment, a seperate repo "hw2-simulated-ar-YourGitID" should have been created.
-You will push your assignment code to this, and this will be used for grading.
+Please fork this assignment into a private repo.
+Rename the repo to cs294-137-hw2-YourGitID

+Note, this stack overflow post covers on how to fork into a private repo: https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private

 ### Deadline

-HW2 is due Friday xx/xx/xxxx, 11:59PM.
+HW2 is due Friday 09/17/2021, 11:59PM.
 Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.
+The root folder of the repositoy should contain a text file with the link to the Video (can be hosted on Youtube or other video sharing sites).

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.